 4) add to the remainder all income received by the household between the date of receipt of the lump sum payment and the date of application for general assistance; and

-5) divide the sum created in subsection (4) by the greater of the verified actual monthly amounts for all of the household's basic necessities or 150% of the applicable federal poverty guidelines.
+5) divide the sum created in subsection (4) by the verified actual monthly amounts for all of the household's basic necessities.
 22 M.R.S.A. § 4305(3-B)

 This dividend represents the period of proration determined by the administrator to commence on the date of receipt of the lump sum payment.
 The prorated sum for each month must be considered available to the household for 12 months from the date of application or during the period of proration, whichever is less.